Skip to main content

 You can start out with a demo account (which you can do for free with Libertex), and as you practice more, new markets will become less challenging.
 Some of the most important lessons you'll learn will have to do with the way you react when you make money and when you lose money.
 So, it's a good idea to move to a live account after you experience the ups and downs in a demo account and face your first losses, albeit in a practice environment.

-To improve your trading, you can read books on technical analysis and technical analysis, strategies, and more.
+To improve your trading, you can read books on fundamental and technical analysis, strategies, and more.
 It's also worth learning about economics and monetary policies, as both affect the values of currencies.
 There are also lots of educational videos and articles on these topics available online.

 Finally, you should keep a journal, set goals, and track your progress.
 The more systematic you are about the learning process, the more efficient it will be.